 A big part of why I am such a huge advocate for bringing back Operation Identification from the brink of technological extinction has to do with my mother’s legacy.
 She wasn’t just a typical mother who would embarrass her child in front of his friends.

-She took transportation safety to a whole other level, making it her career and changing the culture of the United States in the process.
+She took transportation safety to a whole other level, making it her career.
+She changed the culture of the United States in the process.
 A brief description of her work is captured in this article, “Audacious Philanthropy: Lessons from 15 World-Changing Initiatives” (Harvard Business Review, Sept/Oct 2017)

-Operation Identification, like seatbelts, is a proven technology with hundreds of studies proving its effectiveness.
+Operation Identification, like seatbelts, is a proven technology with hundreds of studies showing its effectiveness.
 Like seatbelts, the Operation Identification strategy will never work unless citizens embrace it and get motivated.
-Sure, my product won’t save lives like seatbelts, but isn’t it nice that we live in age where we can deal with slightly less serious issues.
+MyPropertyID might not save lives like seatbelts, but isn’t it nice that we live in age where we can deal with slightly less serious issues.

 Resurrecting old tech

-In the 1960s, in the face of overwhelming evidence, citizens refused to wear seatbelts even though it was a life and death issue.
-Adopting Operation Identification is not life or death, but it addresses an equally unaddressed, antisocial trend.
-Only 10% of property crimes are ever solved.
-Yet, the vast majority of law abiding citizens are reluctant to take a few simple steps to deter criminals or help the police if a crime is committed.
+In the 1960s, in the face of overwhelming evidence, citizens refused to wear seatbelts.
+Operation Identification addresses an equally antisocial trend.
+Only about 5% of property crimes are ever solved.
+Yet, the vast majority of law-abiding citizens are reluctant to take a few simple steps to deter criminals or help the police if a crime is committed.

 I’m talking about burglary and theft.
+The most commonly committed crime in the United States.
 If you’ve every been the victim of a burglary or theft, it’s no laughing matter.
 Your personal space has been violated and your hard-earned possessions are long gone.
-It doesn’t matter if it’s a shed, shop, vehicle, apartment, home or small business, it horrible to be victimized.
-Citizens are so cynical that it is thought half of property crimes go unreported, so the police are helpless when they find stolen property.
+It doesn’t matter if it’s a shed, shop, vehicle, apartment, home or small business, it’s horrible to be victimized.
+Yet citizens are so cynical that it is thought half of property crimes go unreported, so the police are even more helpless when they find stolen property.

 All anyone needs to do is see how citizens react to me when I explain that they must implement the only consumer-level, crime-prevention strategy ever embraced by the United States Department of Justice (USDoJ) and endorsed by the International Association of Chiefs of Police, the National Sheriffs Association and the Federal Bureau of Investigation (FBI).